 Recently I joined forces with REI to promote their #everytrailconnects campaign.
 Their campaign will provide $500,000 towards trail projects at 10 different locations across the country.
 For my part, I’ve been asked to reflect on my own experience with trails, and why they are meaningful to me.
 (For REI’s part, keep reading!)

 I sort of hesitate to admit it, but I haven’t always been “all about trails.”
-As a rock climber in my pre-kid era, I always thought of trails as merely a necessary mode of transportation to get to the base of the cliff (where the adventures would REALLY begin.)
+Admitted that the ultralight hiking poles we had allayed the arduous journey, but as a rock climber in my pre-kid era, I always thought of trails as merely a necessary mode of transportation to get to the base of the cliff (where the adventures would REALLY begin.)
 It’s not like I hated hiking or anything, but hiking just for the sake of hiking always seemed a little boring to me unless you were actually GOING somewhere to DO something – climb, swim, picnic, or even just a spectacular vista.
 The main attraction was the final destination, and the means to get there was…well, just a means to get there!